-To arrange a room and the publicity for the proposal (if required), thesis (MS) defense, or dissertation (Ph.D.) defense, students should contact LaShawn, Department of Chemistry receptionist, at least two week prior to the defense date.
-Information can be provided in person, or students may complete the form on the webpage,:
+To arrange a room and the publicity for the proposal (if required), thesis (MS) defense, or dissertation (Ph.D.) defense, students should contact Mary Beth, Department of Chemistry facilities coordinator, at least one month prior to the defense date.
+Requests should be emailed to chembldg@pitt.edu.